tc39/proposal-array-last/README.md

 [(Currently Stage 1)](https://github.com/tc39/proposals/blob/master/stage-1-proposals.md)

+This proposal's champion (@keithamus) does not plan to advance to Stage 2 for now.
+Other proposals ([Array.prototype.item](https://github.com/tabatkins/proposal-item-method) and [Array Slice Notation](https://github.com/tc39/proposal-slice-notation)) also sufficiently solve this problem, and are advancing quicker through the standards track.
+Should one of these proposals advance to Stage 3, this proposal will be dropped.

 ## Rationale

 Currently the only way to get the last element of an Array is to subtract one from the `.length` property and use this value in the property lookup.
 Typically this looks like `someArray[someArray.length - 1]`.